canonical/pylxd/doc/source/containers.rst

     `wait=True` is optional.
 The container on the new client is returned.
   - `publish` - Publish the container as an image.
 Note the container must be stopped in order to use this method.
 If `wait=True` is passed, then the image is returned.
+  - `restore_snapshot` - Restore a snapshot by name.

 Examples